Photosynq/PhotosynQ-Documentation/docs/calibrations/overview.md

 ## 1. Charge Instrument Battery

-Before you can start calibrating your instrument, make sure the batteries of your Instrument are fully charged (at last 20%).
+Before you can start calibrating your instrument, make sure the batteries of your Instrument are fully charged (at least 50%).
 Some of the LEDs are drawing a lot of power and the precision of the calibrations can depend on that.

 You can find the battery status <i class="fa fa-battery-full"></i> in the Desktop Application at bottom of the left side menu when the instrument is connected.
 Or you can get the battery status by selecting **View** → **Console** from the top menu and typing the command `battery` followed by the enter key into the input field.